Using AU and VST plug-ins on Mac

 - AU plug-ins do not support a direct MIDI out.
 If you wish to route MIDI from a plug-in you need to use the VST version instead.
 See this article for info on how to access the MIDI outputs of a plug-in.

 Some plug-ins may install themselves using an installer, others may not need to be installed but just downloaded and moved to the correct folder.
 AU plug-ins have the extension .component.
-VST plug-ins will have the extension .vst and each needs to be installed/moved to their respective folders.
+VST 2 and 3 plug-ins have the extension .vst and .vst3 respectively.

 The following system folders are the default installation folders for plug-ins on Mac:

-You can then choose to enable or disable the System Folders for AU and VST in Live's preferences on the File/Folder tab.
+You can then choose to enable or disable the System Folders for AU, VST2 and VST3 in Live's preferences under the Plug-ins tab.

 If you prefer to use a custom (non-system) folder to store your VST plug-ins, you can set this in your preferences:

-- Open Live's Preferences to the File/Folder tab.
+- Open Live's Preferences to the Plug-ins tab.

-- Under "Plug-In Sources" select a custom VST folder.
+- Under "Plug-In Sources" select a custom VST2 or VST3 folder.

-- Then switch "Use VST Plug-In Custom Folder" On.
+- Then switch "Use VST2/VST3 Plug-In Custom Folder" On.

 See our dedicated article: VST/AU plug-in doesn't appear in Live.